rakutentech/ios-inappmessaging/README.md

 | `InAppMessagingConfigurationURL` | Endpoint for fetching the configuration |

+## **Enable and disable the SDK remotely**
+We recommend, as good engineering practice, that you integrate with a remote config service so that you can fetch an e.g. `Enable_IAM_SDK` feature flag and use its value to dynamically enable/disable the SDK without making an app release.
+There are many remote config services on the market, both free and paid.

 # **Using the SDK**

 The SDK provides 3 public methods for the host applications to use: